ray-project/ray/doc/source/ray-observability/getting-started.rst

 .. note::

-  If the driver is executed directly on the head node of the Ray Cluster (without the job API) or run with :ref:`Ray client <ray-client-ref>`, the driver logs are not accessible from the dashboard.
+  If you execute the driver directly on the head node of the Ray Cluster (without the Job API) or run with :ref:`Ray client <ray-client-ref>`, the driver logs are not accessible from the dashboard.
 In this case, see the terminal output to view the driver logs.

 **Task and Actor Logs (Worker logs)**

-Task and actor logs are accessible from the :ref:`task and actor table view <dash-workflow-state-apis>`.
+Task and Actor logs are accessible from the :ref:`task and actor table view <dash-workflow-state-apis>`.
 Click the "Log" button.
 You can see the ``stdout`` and ``stderr`` logs that contain the output emitted from Tasks and Actors.
 For Actors, you can also see the system logs for the corresponding worker process.